PlumpMath/blender_patch_templates/readme.rst

 Usage
 =====

-Each patch is comprised of 2 files, a read-me and a diff which can be applied to Blenders source using. eg.
+Each patch is comprised of 2 files, a read-me and a diff, which can be applied to Blenders source using, eg.

 .. code-block::

     git apply modifier_deform.diff

-If any of the patches fail to apply to the latest Blender version report an issue, However you can always checkout the version of Blender which the patch was made against.
+If any of the patches fail to apply to the latest Blender version, please report an issue.
+However, you can always check out the version of Blender which the patch was made against.

 Patches